Ommegang: Other examples of Ommegang

+An Ommegang is held every twenty-five years to commemorate the transfer of the relics of Saints Herlindis and Relindis from the Sint-Anna Church in Aldeneik to Sint-Catharinakerk in Maaseik.
+The most recent was held in 2022.

 Many of these traditions in Belgium and (with only two exceptions, formerly Flemish northern) France are protected as an oral and immaterial cultural legacy by UNESCO, with reference to physical artefacts such as Giants and Dragons (the latter referring to any kind of mythical animals) carried by humans.